KamilaHase/MS2/README.md

     - Below the two words there are three buttons triggering some action:
     1. **Check answers**
       - Clicking on button triggers function to check what words were placed correctly and a text (styled in branding colors) appears: "You got ´number of correct´ correct".
 At the same time, those words that were placed correctly show a turquise glow (branding color) in the area that accepts the word.
 The area that accepts the word is made on purpose much larger than the actual item was in order to provide some kind of flexibility in the game and also to clear the difference between the actual size of the erased item and the card with word.
-      - As there is no official end to the game, 3 seconds after clicking on "Check answers" appears an alert with information: "This is the end of game for now.
-More coming soon!
-But..you can always practice this one again. :-)".
+      - Around one second after click on "Check answers" a pop up window shows a message: if both words correct, the message says: "Yay!
+You got it all correct!
+Congratulations!" and it offers a button to "Start again" (going to index.html page).
+      If one or both the answers were wrong, a pop up message says "You can do better!" and offers an option of "Give it another try!" - button leading to get-ready.html.
     2. **New words**
       - Button reloads the page and provides two new randomly picked words.
     3. **Try again**
-      - Button links the user to main page - index.html
+      - Button links the user to get-ready.html in order to provide the list of words and full image again.

 - **Touch screens version**
   - Touch screens are more complicated (if possible at all) to create such drag and drop functionality as I implemented to the large screens.
 Therefore to provide phone and tablet users the option to play the game anyway, a different version of the game is presented.
-The Touch screen version is implemented only on game.html site, the get-ready.html and index.html are the same for both versions.
+The Touch screen version is mainly implemented on game.html site, the get-ready.html are identical, index.html offers different content of detailed instructions but otherwise is identical also.
   - Touch screens show different version of main house image - the items were erased but on the blank areas was added a sign - circle with a number in the middle marking a location of an erased item.
-  - Two random words (from the previous list of 6) are also presented, but there is no drag and drop funcitonality, there is added an input field where user simply writes in number where this specific item belongs on the image.
+  - Two random words (from the previous list of 6) are also presented, but there is no drag and drop functionality, there is added an input field where user simply writes in number where this specific item belongs on the image.
   - The instruction is therefore different: "Where do the missing items belong?
 Write in the number."
   - The buttons are almost identical as on computer version (see above), only **Check answers** varies: after submiting the answers, the input background changes accordingly if the number filled in is correct or wrong.
 Colors of input background fit the branding style.
+  Pop up windows are identical as in computer version.

 ### Features Left to Implement
 The game provides many creative future implementations such expansions with more images and words, adding other sections, new languages, more profound feedback of the progress of learning (statistics, hints what area to focus on, button at the end leading to next image etc.).
 The following features could be implemented on the current version of game:
 - timer:
-  - user could decide how much time he/she needs to memore the words
+  - user could decide how much time he/she needs to memorize the words
-  - timer could be added also to the actual game, either as a fixed time or user could decide how much time he/she needs
+  - timer could be added also to the actual game, either as a fixed time or as optional: user could decide how much time he/she needs to response

 - words and their random appearance: there could be function that tracks words that were answered/fill in wrong and it could bring these wrong words back until the user answers their correct location
-- alert functionality (after submit) should be added to touch screens
 - change color in computer version - it would be nicer if after clicking on submit "Check answers" the actual words would change their background color according to if they were placed correctly or wrong
-- button with detailed instructions on game section
-- many more options in design - e.g. add movement to the lamp in index.html, add interactivity to item images: e.g. on hover they would shake/turn around etc.
+- many more options in design - e.g. interactivity to item images: on hover they would shake/turn around, interactivity with filling in words - once placed correctly they could change back to the original picture, etc.

 ## Technologies Used
 (adapted accordingly by: https://github.com/Code-Institute-Solutions/SampleREADME)